schnaser/rummy/README.md

 **3♠ 4♠ 5♠**

-**A♣ A♥ A♦**
+**A♣ A♡ A♢**

 **Player 2**

-**7♣ 7♥ 7♦**
+**7♣ 7♡ 7♢**

 #### Own Melds

 Suppose it is Player 2's turn and she draws a 7♠.
-She can play the card on her existing set to form 7♣ 7♥ 7♦ 7♠ and discard one card from her hand.
+She can play the card on her existing set to form 7♣ 7♡ 7♢ 7♠ and discard one card from her hand.

 #### Opponent's Melds